signalfx/splunk-otel-collector/docs/getting-started/linux-manual.md

 > IMPORTANT: `systemctl` is a requirement to run the Collector as a service.
 > Otherwise, manually running the Collector is required.

-1. Download the appropriate Debian or RPM package for the target system from [Github Releases]( https://github.com/signalfx/splunk-otel-collector/releases).
+1. Download the appropriate `splunk-otel-collector` Debian or RPM package for the target system from [Github Releases]( https://github.com/signalfx/splunk-otel-collector/releases).
 1. Run the following commands to install the `setcap` dependency and the Collector package (replace `<path to splunk-otel-collector deb/rpm>` with